skuep/AIOC/README.md

 - Remove short from first step, unplug and replug the device, it should now enumerate as the AIOC device

 ## How To Use
-The serial interface of the AIOC enumerates as a regular COM (Windows) or ttyACM port (Linux) and can be used as such for programming the radio as well as PTT (Asserted on RTS=1 and DTR=0).
+The serial interface of the AIOC enumerates as a regular COM (Windows) or ttyACM port (Linux) and can be used as such for programming the radio as well as PTT (Asserted on ``DTR=1``).

 The soundcard interface of the AIOC gives access to the audio data channels.
 It has one mono microphone channel and one mono speaker channel and currently supports the following baudrates:
   - 48000 Hz (preferred)
   - 24000 Hz
   - 22050 Hz (specifically for APRSdroid, has approx. 90 ppm of frequency error)
+  - 12000 Hz
+  - 11025 Hz (has approx. 90 ppm of frequency error)
+  - 8000 Hz

 USB HID based PTT control (and general configuration of the AIOC) is currently on the idea list.
 For further discussion go to GitHub issues.